GammerX/Usefull-Coding/python/readme.md

-This is the python's folder
+#This is the Python's folder